Secodis/TSS-WEB/Controls/SecImpl_Data-Security.md

 [^1]: See [SSL Best Practices by SSL.com](https://www.ssl.com/guide/ssl-best-practices/) or [OWASP TLS Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Security_Cheat_Sheet.html) for details.
 [^2]: If you have an external endpoint you can use [SSL Test by Qualys](https://www.ssllabs.com/ssltest/) to test your settings.
+There is also an API available that you can use to receive the current rating.
 [^3]: See [NIST 800-131A,R2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf), Chap 1, Table 1, pg.
 7
 [^4]: See [NIST 800-131A,R2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf), Chap 2, Table 2, pg.
 9
 [^5]: See [NIST 800-131A,R2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar2.pdf), Chap 9, Table 9, pg.
 18